 Students must withdraw from a course or courses within the withdrawal periods as indicated below.
 Specific dates vary from term to term and are indicated in the Academic Dates.
 Withdrawal periods for courses in other sessions are normally set at approximately two-thirds of the course length.
 The withdrawal will be entered on the student's transcript as VW, (Voluntary Withdrawal), which is defined as "Withdrawal in good standing.
 No academic credit."

 Students may not withdraw from a course or courses after the appropriate designated withdrawal period.
 After the voluntary withdrawal period for a course, students remain registered and will be assigned grades as appropriate.

 3) The dates for withdrawal from courses which may result in partial tuition refunds vary from term to term.
-See, Academic Dates for appropriate dates and Withdrawal and Refund Policy.
+See the Academic Dates (through the Office of the Registrar) for appropriate dates and Withdrawal and Refund Policy.
 The Cashier's Office will make the appropriate adjustment of fees where applicable.

 One-term course offered during Fall or Winter Term - within nine weeks of beginning of term.
 (Not including Study Week)